quadrillionaiire/SmartStudioRecs/README.md

 # Analysis of Movie Data for Business Insights

 ## Overview
 This report analyzes data from Box Office Mojo and IMDB to identify key factors that influence box office success.
 The primary goal is to help a new movie studio make data-driven decisions to optimize revenue by examining genre performance, the impact of director loyalty, and the power of franchises.
-The findings from this analysis will provide strategic insights for movie selection, talent retention, and franchise development to maximize box office gross.
+In addition to this, this project analyzes movie data to predict user preferences and suggest movies based on similarities and historical viewing patterns.
+The goal is to provide actionable insights to movie studios that can help optimize movie selection strategies, improve marketing, and develop successful franchises.

 ## Business Problem
 A new movie studio is looking to produce films that will generate significant box office revenue.
 To guide their business decisions, the studio needs insights into how various factors like genre, director-studio loyalty, and franchise involvement affect total gross revenue.
 The analysis addresses three main questions: